 Website Designed by: Aegean Trading Company 2018

-We started visiting KS 2 & 3 Classes Across UK between 2008-2016 to represent and interpret the British Curriulum Ancient Prehistory, Stone Age to Iron Age.
-We worked with many Schools and formed a close bond with a number of Museums.
+We started visiting KS 2 & 3 Classes Across UK in 2008 to represent and interpret the British Curriulum Ancient Prehistory, Stone Age to Iron Age.
+We work with many Schools and have formed a close bond with a number of Museums.

 Here you will find video's and accompanying publications of our Iron Age Skills interpretation which are multimedia board friendly.
 Also you can find a quality resource of other publications and materials to help you with your lessons.
-If you have any questions, or want to use our photos outside of the classroom, please contact us: Rentacelt@gmail.com
+Our staff have Clear Fully-Enhanced Disclosures & we posess £5 Million Public Liability/indemnity Cover.

 Enjoy your journey to British Pre-history & The Iron Age!